python/cpython/Doc/library/codecs.rst

 The least significant bit of the Unicode character is the rightmost x bit.

-As UTF-8 is an 8-bit encoding no BOM is required and any ``U+FEFF`` character in the decoded Unicode string (even if it's the first character) is treated as a ``ZERO WIDTH NO-BREAK SPACE``.
+As UTF-8 is an 8-bit encoding no BOM is required and any ``U+FEFF`` character in the decoded string (even if it's the first character) is treated as a ``ZERO WIDTH NO-BREAK SPACE``.

-Without external information it's impossible to reliably determine which encoding was used for encoding a Unicode string.
+Without external information it's impossible to reliably determine which encoding was used for encoding a string.
 Each charmap encoding can decode any random byte sequence.
 However that's not possible with UTF-8, as UTF-8 byte sequences have a structure that doesn't allow arbitrary byte sequences.
 To increase the reliability with which a UTF-8 encoding can be